2

 mi djica le nu mi citka le plise I want to eat an apple.

-mi djica tu'a le titla I want the sweetie.
+mi djica tu'a le titla I want the sweet food.

 Place structure may put too much burden on specifying actions or events.
 Sometimes we want to specify only some object in those events or places and skip describing the action or the event altogether.